 Editor’s note: this Beyerdynamic Soul BYRD review was updated on January 18, 2021, to mention a sale and adjust formatting.

-Who is the Beyerdynamic Soul Byrd for?
+Who is the Beyerdynamic Soul BYRD for?

 These earbuds are a great option if you’re looking to upgrade the in-ears included with your phone but don’t want to spend a fortune.
 For less than $100, you get a chic, all-black design with earbuds that sit flush with the outer ear.
-While they don’t isolate you as well as a pair of noise cancelling earbuds, they’re effective enough for most commutes.
+While they don’t isolate you as well as a pair of noise canceling earbuds, they’re effective enough for most commutes.
 Since these are wired, you’re going to need a phone with a headphone jack or a dongle adapter.

 Related: Best earbuds under $100

-The Beyerdynamic Soul Byrd earbuds are remarkably comfortable.
+The Beyerdynamic Soul BYRD earbuds are remarkably comfortable.

 Lows, mids, and highs

-Should you buy the Beyerdynamic Soul Byrd?
+Should you buy the Beyerdynamic Soul BYRD?